uwcse440/web-cse440-wi17/index.md

 # Project Theme

-`to be updated to emphasize tracking beyond the 'self'`
+People have long sought to better understand themselves, but recently technology advances enable new approaches.
+Students will examine the problems people encounter in gathering and gaining value from personal data, then explore how new technology can go beyond simple data fetishes to help people in reaching their goals.

-Projects will explore challenges and opportunities in designing for self-tracking, also known as Personal Informatics:
+Understanding and designing for self-tracking is also known as Personal Informatics:

 > Personal informatics systems are systems that help people collect personally relevant information for the purpose of
 > self-reflection and gaining self-knowledge.
 >
 > [Li _et al._, 2010]({{ site.baseurl }}/readings/PersonalInformatics-Li2010.pdf).

-Personal informatics relates heavily to the [Quantified Self](http://quantifiedself.com/) movement, which emphasizes:
+Self-tracking and personal informatics are closely related to the [Quantified Self](http://quantifiedself.com/) movement, which emphasizes:

 > Self-knowledge through numbers.
 >
 > [Gary Wolf, 2009](http://archive.wired.com/medtech/health/magazine/17-07/lbnp_knowthyself)

-People have long sought to better understand themselves, but recently technology advances are enabling fundamentally new approaches.
-Students will examine the problems people encounter, then explore how new technology can go beyond the data fetish to help people in reaching their goals.
+As a focus for Winter 2017, we will ask students to explore tracking beyond the self.
+Instead of limiting self-tracking to a lone self-analyst, consider how people might interact around personal data.
+Potential examples of social relationships could include:

+- Co-located relationships (e.g., families, friends, co-workers)
+- Remote relationships (e.g., families, friends, co-workers)
+- Communities organizing (e.g., people in a building or neighborhood, community volunteers)
+- People seeking help from peers (e.g., social sharing, support networks)
+- People seeking help from experts (e.g., doctors)

+Any problem where multiple people track collect data, or where multiple people engage in gaining value from data, introduces additional opportunities and challenges in designing for effective interaction with personal data.

 # Project Structure

-Projects are organized around four assignments, each consistent of several milestones:
+Projects are organized around four assignments, each consisting of several milestones:

 - [Assignment 1 - Project Proposal]({{ site.baseurl }}/assignments/assignment1/)
 - [Assignment 2 - Getting the Right Design]({{ site.baseurl }}/assignments/assignment2/)
 - [Assignment 3 - Getting the Design Right]({{ site.baseurl }}/assignments/assignment3/)
 - [Assignment 4 - Communicating the Design]({{ site.baseurl }}/assignments/assignment4/)

-Example project from prior offerings include:
+Sample projects from prior offerings include:

 - [Aqueous](https://courses.cs.washington.edu/courses/cse440/14au/projects/aqueous/)
 - [IEP Connect](https://courses.cs.washington.edu/courses/cse440/14au/projects/iepconnect/)